 Harsh, full sun will scorch the leaves.

-Excessive amounts of shade will cause plain green leaves.
+Excessive shade will cause plain green leaves.

-Joseph’s Coat plants do best at consistent temperatures ranging between 60° – 70° degrees Fahrenheit (16° C – 21° C).
+The garden croton does best at consistent temperatures ranging between 60° – 70° degrees Fahrenheit (16° C – 21° C).

 They can tolerate temperatures up to 85° degrees Fahrenheit (29° C).

 If you live in a cooler area, bring your plant in for the winter when the nighttime temperatures drop to 50° degrees Fahrenheit (10° C).

 As an indoor plant, keep your plant away from both cold and hot drafts.

 Low humidity indoors makes crotons particularly susceptible to spider mites.

 Daily misting is a good idea.
 Keeping your potted plant on a tray of wet pebbles will increase the ambient humidity.